tangellapelly/GameDay/GameDay.md

 ![alt text](screenshots/step9.png "Adding uttetances")

-Notice for Fulfillment, you have the option to either send the intent to a lambda function or return parameters to client.
+Notice for Fulfillment, you have the option to either send the intent to a Lambda function or return parameters to client.
 For now, lets click Return Parameters to Client and click save.
 We’re going to check on our bot before moving over to Amazon Lambda and creating the business logic of our chatbot.
 Scroll down and save your intent.

 ![alt text](screenshots/step10.png "Adding Fulfillment")